telerik/ajax-docs/api/server/Telerik.Web.UI/RadSlidingPane.md

 #### Remarks
 Two parameters are passed to the handler:sender, the pane object that raised the eventargsThis event can be cancelled.

+###  OnClientDocked `String`

+Gets or sets a value indicating the client-side event handler that is called when
+            the RadSlidingPane is docked.

+#### Remarks
+Two parameters are passed to the handler:sender, the RadSlidingPane client object that fired the eventargsThis event cannot be cancelled.

+###  OnClientDocking `String`

+Gets or sets a value indicating the client-side event handler that is called before
+            the RadSlidingPane is docked.

+#### Remarks
+Two parameters are passed to the handler:sender, the RadSlidingPane client object that fired the eventargsThis event can be cancelled.

 ###  OnClientExpanded `String`